skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 ## Cross-functional teams

 Splitting teams based on competence, or where in the stack their code runs, is easy, but often counter-productive.
 It introduces an overhead in terms of communication and requirements specifications.
-The most effective teams I have worked in, where all diverse and cross-functional (design, UX, frontend, backend, product, domain experts).
+The most effective teams I have worked in, were all diverse and cross-functional (design, UX, frontend, backend, product, domain experts).